 A career in law enforcement can be exciting and rewarding.
 However, becoming a Colorado peace officer requires high ethical standards, personal discipline, and extensive training.
 To be eligible for appointment as a peace officer, an applicant must first be certified by the Peace Officer Standards and Training (POST) Board.
-Please note that students in training to be law enforcement officers and those whose certification is no longer current are ineligible to serve as police officers in the state of Colorado.
+By law Basic certification requires successful completion of a POST-approved Basic academy, successful completion of the POST certification examination, and a background check.

 Under Rule 14, every applicant must be fingerprinted and cleared through the Colorado Bureau of Investigation and the Federal Bureau of Investigation.
-The fingerprints can be rolled by an out of state law enforcement agency as long as it is done on the Colorado P.O.S.T. fingerprint card.
-Either the agency or the individual may send the fingerprint card to the Colorado Bureau of Investigation, 690 Kipling, Suite 3000, Denver, CO 80215 along with the $39.50 processing fee (certified check or money orders only - made out to CBI).
+The fingerprints can be rolled by an out-of-state law enforcement agency as long as it is done on the Colorado POST fingerprint card.
+The academy, agency or the individual may send the fingerprint card to the Colorado Bureau of Investigation, 690 Kipling, Suite 3000, Denver, CO 80215 with the $39.50 processing fee (certified check or money orders only - made out to CBI).

 State law forbids POST certification of any person who has been convicted of a felony or certain misdemeanors.
-Upon passing the examination and background check, an applicant for Basic certification under Board Rule 10 will receive a certificate allowing him or her to seek employment as a Colorado peace officer.
+Upon passing the basic academy, POST Certification exam, and background check, an applicant for Basic certification under Board Rule 10 will receive a certificate allowing them to seek employment as a Colorado peace officer.

 Additionally, individuals with domestic violence convictions may not be eligible to serve as peace officers, due to federal laws.